-Jumbo And Conforming Mortgage Loan Limits For 2018
+Jumbo Mortgage Rates, Rules & Loan Limits in 2018

 Where conforming mortgage loan limits end, jumbo loans begin.
 Jumbo mortgage loans are home loans too big to be backed by the government.
 There’s a lot more you can do with jumbo loans — even when your loan is below your local loan limit.

 What Is A Jumbo Mortgage Loan?

 A jumbo mortgage is a mortgage too big to be backed by the U.S. government.

 Jumbo loans are sometimes called non-conforming loans because they fail to conform to the mortgage loan size limits of government-backed mortgage groups Fannie Mae and Freddie Mac.

 Loan size limits are vary by U.S. county, and by home type.